Categories

 2. Be quiet.
 There is no reason to volunteer information to law enforcement.
 You have a fundamental right to remain silent when questioned by the police.
 Use it.

 3. Beware of field sobriety tests.
 The fact of the matter is – if you are being asked to walk a line or stand on one leg, the officer has likely made up his mind to arrest you.
 If you take the tests and perform poorly, this evidence will later be used against you.
 Aside from the complicated nature of the tests, the stress involved makes the tests that much more difficult to perform.
 Remember when Christina Aguilera screwed up the National Anthem during halftime of the Super Bowl?
-Stress effects performance.
+Stress affects performance.

 4. Be aware that a high breath test result will hurt your defense.
 The police are quick to tell you that you will lose your license for a minimum of one year if you fail to provide a breath sample.
 What they will conveniently forget to tell you is that if you provide a breath sample that is high, it will often make it difficult to secure a reduction in charge.
 Likewise, the penalties associated with a DUI go up if you provide a breath sample that is above .15 grams of alcohol per 210 liters of air.